Valeprogr/react-ts-exercise/README.md

 11. This is the eleventh Task [https://handsonreact.com/docs/labs/ts/CommunicatingChildToParentComponent] [✅]
 12. This is the twelfth Task [https://handsonreact.com/docs/labs/ts/HidingShowingComponents] [✅]
 13. This is the thirteenth Task [https://handsonreact.com/docs/labs/ts/MoreComponentCommunication] [✅]
+14. This is the fourteenth Task [https://handsonreact.com/docs/labs/ts/MultipleLevelComponentCommunication] [✅]